eclipse-edc/docs/developer/handbook.md

   does not automatically guarantee the successful _creation_ of a contract, it merely expresses the _eligibility_ to start the negotiation.

-Contract definitions also contain an `assetSelector`, which - in broad terms - is a query expression that defines all the assets that are included in the definition, not unlike an SQL SELECT statement.
+Contract definitions also contain an `assetsSelector`, which - in broad terms - is a query expression that defines all the assets that are included in the definition, not unlike an SQL SELECT statement.
 With that it is possible to configure the same set of conditions (= access policy and contract policy) for a multitude of assets.